smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 {% endhighlight %}

 You can compile with GCC and run this program to verify that the printed value is *0.125*.
-In thi example, we work with double prevision floating point numbers, meaning these numbers are coded on 8 bytes.
+In thi example, we work with double precision floating point numbers, meaning these numbers are coded on 8 bytes.

 We can now use GCC to produce x86 assembly code from this C program with the following command : `gcc -S floating_points.c -masm=intel -fdiagnostics-color=always -fverbose-asm -o floating_points.s`.
-This command allows to create an assembly source file by using the same syntax as the one we employ, and by adding useful connections to the original C code.
+This command allows to create an assembly source file by using the same syntax as the one we employ, and by adding useful annotations regarding the original C code.

 Without going into all the details of the resulting file, we can have a look at the sections where the comments refer to the 3 lines of our `main` function :